Switch to the Text Version of this page. Jump to main navigation.

 In An Anthology of Special Topics of Knowledge (Chos mngon-pa kun-las btus-pa, Skt.
 Abhidharmasamuccaya), Asanga defines tainted phenomena as those that are related to any of the six gateways for being tainted.
 Thus, Asanga specifies six categories of tainted phenomena:

-(1) Phenomena having the identity-nature of being a taint (zag-pa'i bdag-nyid) – the six root disturbing emotions and attitudes and the twenty auxiliary disturbing emotions and attitudes.
+(1) Phenomena having the identity-nature of being a taint (zag-pa'i bdag-nyid) – the root and auxiliary disturbing emotions and attitudes.

 (3) Phenomena that bind one with taints (zag-pas bcings-pa) – the constructive phenomena that throw one into a future samsaric rebirth.

-(4) Phenomena that are the follow-up of taints (zag-pa'i rjes-su 'brel-ba) – the ordinary beings of the plane of ethereal forms (form realm) and plane of formless beings (formless realm), thrown into such rebirth states by the tainted karmic legacies (sa-bon, karmic seeds, karmic tendencies) built up while in the plane of desirable objects (desire realm).
+(4) Phenomena that are the follow-up of taints (zag-pa'i rjes-su 'brel-ba) – the ordinary beings of the plane of ethereal forms (form realm) and plane of formless beings (formless realm), thrown into such rebirth states by the tainted karmic legacies (sa-bon, karmic seeds, karmic tendencies) built up while in the plane of sensory desires (desire realm).

 (5) Phenomena harmonious with taints (zag-pa'i rjes-su mthun-pa) – objects which, when focused upon, can cause disturbing emotions or attitudes to arise.